tombentley/toc/reviews/2020-strimzi-annual.md

 ## Incubation

-We think that we match the incubation criteria regarding adoption and contrbutions and healthy number of committers for a project of our size.
+We think that we match the incubation criteria regarding adoption and contributions and healthy number of committers for a project of our size.
 Assuming the TOC members agree, we would like to start working on incubation during the next year.